boxgames1/frontend-challenge-github-react/README.md

 - Added a few testing specs (about 65% coverage) but wasn't able to cover everything as I ran out of time.

 Happy with the result despite not being finalized.

+# If I would have more time

+- Fix pagination and make it work properly with all functions (first/last, prev/next)
+- Add a full testing coverage
+- Use docker-compose to inject secrets and run it in github actions (or any other CI)
+- Improve styling and UI.
+The current UI is very basic.